Notes on the Geography of Northern India: Lucknow of the Nawabs

 What's left of the facade facing the Gomti River.

-The opposite side, facing the town, had a portico with eight columns, each with a a very flat Corinthian capital.
+The opposite side, facing the town, had a portico with eight columns.
 The floors were teak covered with tile, then covered with rubble and plastered.
 The whole thing was in ruins by the 1860s.